©1978

 The Kingdom of God is

-within you."
 If social conscience is to bring

 the Kingdom of God to earth, and such Genevas have often been